TheGuyWhoCodes/trackme_live/README.md

 # trackme_live
-https://opensource.com/article/20/1/object-tracking-camera-raspberry-pi - great article I found, closest article I could find to what we are trying to accomplish (Jack)
+https://opensource.com/article/20/1/object-tracking-camera-raspberry-pi - good article I found, closest article I could find to what we are trying to accomplish (Jack)